Demographics of Greenland: Religion

 The nomadic Inuit were traditionally shamanistic, with a well-developed mythology primarily concerned with propitiating a vengeful and fingerless sea Goddess who controlled the success of the seal and whale hunts.

 The first Norse colonists were pagan, but Erik the Red's son Leif was converted to Catholic Christianity by King Olaf Trygvesson on a trip to Norway in 990 and sent missionaries back to Greenland.
 These swiftly established sixteen parishes, some monasteries, and a bishopric at Garðar.

 Rediscovering these colonists and spreading the Protestant Reformation among them was one of the primary reasons for the Danish recolonization in the 18th century.
 Under the patronage of the Royal Mission College in Copenhagen, Norwegian and Danish Lutherans and German Moravian missionaries searched for the missing Norse settlements and began converting the Inuit.
 The principal figures in the Christianization of Greenland were Hans and Poul Egede and Matthias Stach.
 The New Testament was translated piecemeal from the time of the very first settlement on Kangeq Island, but the first translation of the whole Bible was not completed until 1900.
 An improved translation using the modern orthography was completed in 2000.

 Today, the major religion is Protestant Christianity, mostly members of the Lutheran Church of Denmark.
 While there is no official census data on religion in Greenland, the Lutheran Bishop of Greenland Sofie Petersen estimated that 85% of the Greenlandic population were members of its congregation in 2009.
 Estimates in 2022 put the figure at 93%.

 Spiral case

-In the 1960s and 70s, Greenland was subject to one of the most impactful eugenics programs ever implemented.
-At least 4,500 Inuit women were involuntarily implanted with IUD's without their knowledge or consent - about half the fertile population at the time.
-Within a generation, the birthrate declined by 50%, which led to multigenerational demographic effects.
-Public officials at the time blamed the decline in birthrate on poverty and cultural trends, but the extent of the involuntary program became public only in 2022 in an investigation known as the spiral case.
+In the 1960s and 70s, Greenland was subject to an IUD program.
+At least 4,500 Inuit women were implanted with IUD's - about half the fertile population of women at the time.
+It is unclear how many cases lacked consent or proper explanation.
+The program was publicly known, with Danish doctors writing of it in journals.
+The involuntary program regained public awareness in 2022 with an investigation known as the spiral case.